IHE/HIE-Whitepaper/README.md

   - [Patient Identification Management](#patient-identity-management).

-  - Subscription and Notification Profiles like NAV and DSUB.
+  - Subscription and Notification Profiles like DSUB.
 See [Notifications](#notifications).

   - [Security and Privacy](#security-and-privacy) Profiles like ATNA, CT, XUA, BPPC and others.